cj1128/handmade-hero/README.md

 - We define `GameUpdateHz` based on `MonitorRefreshHz`
 - Use `Sleep` to wait for the remaining time
 - Use `timeBeginPeriod` to modify scheduler granularity

+### Day 19: Improving Audio Synchronization

+- Record last play cursor and write cursor
+- Define `Win32DebugSyncPlay` to draw it
+- Use a while loop to test direct sound audio update frequency